jfairbank/run-elm/README.md

 If the given directory does not contain `elm-package.json` and `elm-stuff`, these assets are created automatically.
 However, the command will likely fail because `"source-directories"` is set to `["."]` by default, which does not include subdirectories.

+### Setting report format

+Passing `--report=json` to run-elm makes Elm compilation errors in `stderr` easier to parse.
+Please note that only the last one or two lines in `stderr` may be valid JSON strings because there exist additional messages such as `Error: Compilation failed`.

 ### Meta

 Typing `run-elm --help` prints usage instructions, which can be handy for recalling what arguments and options the command accepts.